- What Are the Benefits of Content Marketing?

 Boosting website traffic is meaningless if it doesn’t result in more sales.

-Don’t worry: content marketing helps drive more sales too.
+Don’t worry: marketing content can drive more sales too.

 Most of your customers won’t be ready to buy from you the first time that they hear about your business.
 People go through a buying process before committing to a purchase.
 With smaller products (ex. a pack of gum), this buying process is quick; with larger products (ex. a new car), this process takes much longer.